GPAjay/Imperial_Executive_Education_Capstone2026/README.md

 A uniform pipeline is designed, which runs for each round for every function:

-1. **Fit two surrogates** — a tuned Gaussian Process (primary) and an SVR (independent cross-check).
+1. **Fit two surrogates:** a tuned Gaussian Process (primary) and an SVR (independent cross-check).
-2. **Diagnose locally** — a per-dimension "nudge" test maps the gradient around the current best, independent of the acquisition function.
+2. **Diagnose locally:** a per-dimension "nudge" test maps the gradient around the current best, independent of the acquisition function.
-3. **Propose candidates** — Exploration vs Exploitation: expected-improvement (EI) point, the strongest nudge directions, and a manual hypothesis-driven point.
+3. **Propose candidates:** — Exploration vs Exploitation: expected-improvement (EI) point, the strongest nudge directions, and a manual hypothesis-driven point.
-4. **Filter with the "untrust rule"** — discard an acquisition candidate that the model itself does not rate above the current best.
+4. **Filter with the untrust rule:** — discard an acquisition candidate that the model itself does not rate above the current best, based on the concept of Reinforcement Learning.
-5. **Decide** — submit the best-supported candidate, overriding the model when the diagnostic gives clearer evidence.
+5. **Decide:** — submit the best-supported candidate, overriding the model when the diagnostic gives clearer evidence.

 In the final weeks, **K-means clustering** was added as a diagnostic to characterise each function's search space.
 It separates high-value regions from exploration scatter, confirms multimodality, and exposes dimensions that were never varied inside the best region.